 Strategic in the sense of fitted to and adapted to the environment

 Strategic also in the sense of developmental over time.
 Start from where we are.
 Move incrementally towards the ideal.
 Understand the strengths and limitations of each step along the way.
 Building a cathedral here, not throwing up a lean to.
-Understand that various kinds of investments have to be made as the path to development, and that investments include development of new measurement systems, learning their technical properties, introducing them to the political and organizational world, etc. It is a process of learning.
+It is an ongoing process of learning and improving.
 Learning what we do or should value, as well as what we do or should measure.
-Sophistication of system is itself a measure of the degree to which the organization is learning.
-(Ebrahim)
+Sophistication of system is itself a measure of the degree to which the organization is learning (Ebrahim); Improving the measurements and our understand that various kinds of investments have to be made as the path to development, and that investments include development of new measurement systems, learning their technical properties, introducing them to the political and organizational world, etc.

 An Example from the Field of Policing (?)